greenw0lf/OH-SMArt/whisper2ctm/README.md

 # Whisper output to CTM
 ## Description
-This is a simple tool that I created since I needed to convert the output of [whisper-timestamped](https://github.com/linto-ai/whisper-timestamped) to the format required by the [ASR-NL-benchmark](https://github.com/opensource-spraakherkenning-nl/ASR_NL_benchmark) tool.
+This is a simple tool that I created for converting the output of [whisper-timestamped](https://github.com/linto-ai/whisper-timestamped) to the format required by the [ASR-NL-benchmark](https://github.com/opensource-spraakherkenning-nl/ASR_NL_benchmark) tool.

-## Requirements
-- Python 3.x.x (I tested using Python version 3.11.6 but older/newer versions should also be working just as fine)

 ## Setup & Example run
 Simply clone the repo locally, then use your preferred type of terminal and navigate to the local repo directory.
 From there, you can run: